-Coronet of Straw is an Ink Arabesque publication by Anna Faulkland, and is a retelling of the beloved Giselle ballet story.
+Coronet of Straw is a retelling of the beloved Giselle ballet story.
 The novel is aimed at adult and young adult readers.
 It takes inspiration from the poetry and fiction that themselves inspired the ballet, particularly the poems of German Romantic Era poet Heinrich Heine.

 Other chapters are taken up by Berthe (Giselle’s mother) and by feisty young noblewoman Myrtha.
 No longer simply shadowy figure, both Berthe and Myrtha emerge as fully-rounded characters with dangerous secrets of their own.
 As the story unfolds, the novel explores what drives each to her ultimate fate.
 If you always wondered caused Myrtha to become the merciless Queen of the Wilis here at last you will discover the answer!

 Inspired by Christmas favourite, The Nutcracker, Hiddensee delves deeper to imagine the backstory of toy maker Drosselmeier.
 This novel comes to us from Gregory Maguire, the writer behind Oz retelling Wicked: The Life and Times of the Wicked Witch of the West.

 Based on a character in one of German author E.T.A.
 Hoffmann’s classic tales — Tales of Hoffmann — Maguire takes the mysterious Godfather Drosselmeier and explores the dark side of his story.